yannickbattail/openscad-models/mug/mugImage/mugImage.md

 - lord_of_the_jedi_potter: lord of the rings: ring elfic text, the ring, Narsil sword, arrow.
 Harry potter: elder wand.
   Star wars: Luke's light saber.
 All forming the deathly hallows symbol
 - savoie: relief of the savoie department in France (made from https://touchterrain.geol.iastate.edu/main)
+- tikawahukwa: ultra vomit song

+## UPDATE

+- v1: 1st design

+## How to print it

+The design is made in a way that **you don't need support.**

+Prefer ABS to PLA (PETG ...
+I don't know), because PLA will crack (and the glass way stuck) after a few temperature changes.

+## Customizable variables

+- `part`: default "all", part to generate: all, ball, stick
+- `size`: default 50, size of the model
+- `$fn`: resolution

 ## Sources